junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "Actually, I do, I just didn't think it's something I could use until very recently."

-Dean raises eyebrows waiting for the answer.
+Dean raises eyebrows waiting for an elaboration.

 Cas glances at the lights that are still hanging around on the ground, giant-body shaped, as if the phantom giant still hasn't left, then at the tear, then back to Dean.

-"It needs energy to fuel the patching, then needs something infinite to actually close it."
-Cas starts, Dean nods, half understanding, half anticipation.
+"It needs energy to fuel the patch, then needs something infinite to actually close it."
+Cas starts, Dean nods, half understanding, half encouraging in anticipation.

 "Angel grace is a lot of energy as a good starting point," he pauses, and levels Dean a look.
-"And I supplied it with millions of years of knowledge and memory I have.
+"And I supplied it with millions of years of knowledge and memory I had for the last two times.
 It's not infinite, but with all the things I saw and I knew, all the history of universe, all the people I witnessed and memorized, all the emotions I felt.
-Everything in my brain, it is enough to keep the tears closed for long enough until you're safe.
-That was my initial plan."
+Everything in my brain, it was enough to keep the tears closed for long enough until you're safe.
+That was my initial plan for this time too."

-Dean makes a gesture as if he's going to argue, but Cas pulls his hand down, just continues.
+Dean makes a gesture as if he's going to argue, but Cas presses his hand down, just continues.
 "But now we have something better, so much better.
-We have the free energy," he gestures to the residue light on the ground, "the energy converted from the disappearing mass from the shrinking body, the beautiful physical rule of Mass-Energy Conversion.
+We have the free energy," he gestures to the residue light on the ground, "the energy converted from the disappearing mass from the shrinking body, the beautiful physics rule of Mass-Energy Conversion.
 I have to admit even I forgot to take it into account."

 "And the infinite thing?"

 "You see, Dean.
-Death is not the only infinite thing, and there is this other thing, so much grander and abundant than the past, so easy to forget the potential -- the future."
+Death is not the only infinite thing, and there is this other thing, so much more abundant and tremendous than the past, so easy to forget the potential -- the future."
 Cas squeezes Dean's hands, pulling him closer, almost talking directly into his breath.
+Dean can't tear his eyes away from the Angel.
 "The future is limitless, countless, endless.
-With you, between us, now there is infinite possibilities of where the future can go.
-The *possibilities* of where the future branching of the timeline can be, that is superfluous even for a different dimension."
+With you, between us, now there are infinite possibilities of where the future can go.
+The *possibilities* of what the whole world can become because of us, that is superfluous even for a different dimension."

-"Wow," Dean says, amused. *That is the hottest thing I've heard.
+"Wow," Dean gasps, truly amused, heartquaken. *That is the hottest thing I've ever heard of.
 Poetic, too.*

 He looks at Cas, almost expecting he picks up his thought already.
-Then he remembers they are not sharing the body anymore.
-So instead, he sends the message in prayer.
+Then he remembers they are not sharing body anymore.
+So instead, he sends the message through prayer.

 Cas smiles.
 "Yes, it is indeed very poe..."

-Dean doesn't let him finish, already pulling him in for the very small remaining distance, and presses his lips on the still talking ones of Castiel's.
+Dean doesn't let him finish, already pulling him in to close the very small remaining distance, and presses his lips on the opened ones of Castiel's.

 He feels the dry and chapped lips, the warm and soft sensation, Cas's hands in his hair, his in Cas's.
 The sensations he misses when they were both in his head.
 Guess brain just can't imagine everything, and this, this is so much better.

 And he can't wait to see the infinite possibilities of the future, like Cas says, given that the world doesn't end before that.
-Dean chances a look at the nasty tear of the dimension, the energy from the body-fixing is already flying toward the gap.
-Like the first he witnessed, the edge of the tear starts patching up from bottom up.
+Dean chances a look at the nasty tear of the dimension, the energy converted from the shrunk body mass is flying toward the gap.
+The edge of the tear starts patching up from bottom to top, like the times he watched Cas's grace snitching them up on the Rocky Mountain and in the Redwoods.

-And there is flowing light taking action again, a new thread of light floating to the closing crack, another thread to wrap around Jack.
-From where their lips touch, small surge of energy leaking out, and Cas sends it to the tear as well.

-They do not break the kiss on any account.

-The Earth turns back to normal, so are all the planets within discovery range.

-The world continues spinning, and they just continue, living into the future.
+Cas grunts a groan under his lips, complaining about his distraction.
+Dean makes a chuckling sound in his throat, putting his full attention back to Cas, ignoring the world now.

+Cas's body is warm and solid in his touch, his tongue soft and gentle, his dark hairs intertwined with his fingers, reminding Dean of the time when his fingers were winded up with Cas's astonishingly beautiful starry-black wings and feathers.
+He tastes the clean earthy taste in Cas's mouth, reminded of the wet fresh air after a hot summer afternoon downpour.
+He hears his heartbeat, his small moaning sound.
+Dean uses all his senses to feel Cas, wondering if he still can share Cas's angelic senses, if he would feel him differently, if Cas feels him differently.

+The world is forgotten at moments like this, all Dean can think of is Cas, and their future.
+And Cas, by the calm happy look on his face, the eyelashes quivering like butterfly's wings, is the same.

+The kiss is not broken until way after the world falls silent.

+"Listen."
+Cas manages, after forever.
+The time must have paused for them, the world must have stopped spinning for them.

+Dean pants a little, leaning his forehead on Cas's, tilting his head slightly to do what he asked.

+"I don't hear anything."
+He says.
+The surrounding is quiet, only the sound of pine leaves shuffling in the light breeze.

+"Exactly."
+Cas smiles.

+There is no sound of electricity, no charged air, no prickling feeling on the skin.
+Just the wind, the leaves, the normal natural sound.

+They look up at the sky.
+The aurora borealis is still displaying on the canopy, but it's also returning to what it used to be.
+Quiet colors of red and green taking turns, moving as the blowing wind moves the air.
+The view is still breath-taking, but no longer earth-shakenly worrying.

+"Think that means the world is not gonna end any time soon?"
+Dean beams.

+Cas nods, happy.

+They go back for another peck of kiss, then head toward the impala.

+The Earth resumes the normal spinning, and the infinite future, just start growing from here.

+<br><br>

-*Death is not the only one infinite vessel.
+*Death is not the only infinite vessel.
 So is freedom.
 So is love.*

 <br>